bradx32/BradleyRichmond_T2A2/README.md

 ## R6 Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
 ### This should focus on the database design BEFORE coding has begun, eg. during the project planning or design phase.

+#### The Entity Relationship Diagram (ERD), was created at the beginning of the project to visualise and show the different relationships of the Entity tables (User, Fishtank, FishSpecies and MaintenanceLog), their attributes and relationships which have aided in

+#### Clarifying Data Structure:
+- Shows entities, attributes, primary keys, and foreign keys.
+Showing via crowsfoot notation of how tables relate to each other.

+#### Enforcing Data Integrity:
+- Ensures valid relationships through foreign key constraints.
+Prevents anomalies with validation rules like unique and not null constraints.

+#### Facilitating Efficient Queries:
+- Guides optimised join queries and indexing strategies, enhancing data retrieval efficiency.

+#### Enhancing Maintainability and Scalability:
+- Allows modular design and easy updates/extensions which ensures consistent schema's for easier maintenance.

+#### Supporting Business Logic:
+- Guides CRUD operations and ensures data integrity during user actions such as deleting a tank.

+#### Examples:
+- User and MaintenanceLog: Tracks which user performed which maintenance tasks.
+- Tank and FishSpecies: Organises fish species within tanks, avoiding species hybrid breeding.
+- Tank and MaintenanceLog: Maintains a proper maintenance history for each tank.

 ![Aquarium_API_ERD](docs/ERD/Aquarium_API_ERD.jpg)